Labour Has Demanded An Explanation For Why Ministers Apparently Ignored Fire Safety Warnings

 - Will you place in the Library of the House a copy of the research your department said has been undertaken on fire regulation and safety in a response to the BBC on these allegations?

-Healey told BuzzFeed News: "There are serious questions for current and former Ministers to answer in light of the Grenfell Tower fire."
+Healey told BuzzFeed News: "There are serious questions for current and former Ministers to answer in light of the Grenfell Tower fire.

-"I have written to the Secretary of State for Communities and Local Government, Sajid Javid today to get the answers on why important warnings and recommendations over the last four years were not acted upon, so that we can ensure a tragedy like this never happens again."
+"I have written to the Secretary of State for Communities and Local Government, Sajid Javid, today to get the answers on why important warnings and recommendations over the last four years were not acted upon, so that we can ensure a tragedy like this never happens again."

-The fire ripped through Grenfell tower in West London on June 14, killing over 70 people.
+The fire ripped through Grenfell Tower in west London on 14 June, killing over 70 people.

 The Department for Communities and Local Government has been contacted for comment.
 In an earlier statement to Panorama it said: "The government has acted to improve fire regulation and safety, including the recommendations made by the Coroner following the Lakanal House Fire.